mqcomplab/bblean/README.md

 **NOTE**: BitBirch-Lean is currently beta software, expect minor breaking changes until we hit version 1.0

+The [documentation](https://mqcomplab.github.io/bblean/) of the developer version is a work in progress.
+Please let us know if you find any issues.

 ## Installation

 From source, editable mode, using a conda environment: